ezand/docker-discovery/README.md

         :refresh 300
         :username "user"
         :password "pass"
-        :platforms #{:homeassistant}}
+        :platforms #{:homeassistant}}}
- :rest {:username "user"
-        :pass "pass"}}
 ```

 ## Security

-To enable `basic authentication` on the REST endpoints, set the
+To enable `basic authentication` on the REST and WebSocket endpoints, set the
 `http.username` and `http.password` properties.
 If you don't need the REST API,
-I recommend disabling it by omitting it from the `docker-exposure` property.
+I recommend disabling it by omitting it from the `docker.exposure` property.

 ### SSL